sach-iyer/sach-iyer.github.io/_posts/2025-11-16-ahmedabad-middle-class.md

 A lane in Shahwadi, Ahmedabad
 {: style="text-align: center;"}

 I spent weeks preparing for my fieldwork - reading relevant research papers on healthcare access among the *urban poor* of Ahmedabad (and learned some basic Gujarati).
-On one of my first field visits, Hansa Ben, a health worker, explained to me
+On one of my first field visits, Manisha Ben\*, a health worker, explained to me

 **“Aapne bhi dekhe honge, yahan sab *middle-class* log hi hain.
 Unko surgery karne ke liye paisa nahin hota hai.”**
 *(Translation: You must have also seen—the people here are all middle class.
 They do not have enough money to get surgery.)*

 I was struck at her usage of **middle-class** instead of **poor**.
 This was not the last time I heard the term being used either.
-In the following months, I met as many patients who casually described themselves as **middle-class** and as those who claimed to be **gareeb** (poor).
+In the following months, I met as many patients who casually described themselves as **middle-class** and as those who claimed to be **"gareeb"** (poor).
 The self-identification as *middle class* by the very people who we (in academia) consider the *urban poor* did not sit well with me.

 The thought kept nagging at me: *"What was the definition of the middle class?"*